 Not only does the EQ work but there’s also a hidden feature called PEQ which is a full EQ with adjustable parameters, otherwise known as a parametric equalizer in which you could adjust each EQ band’s frequency, gain, and Q.

-Once you have everything set right, you could store these settings as a preset.
+Once you have everything set right, you can store these settings as a preset.
 You could also alter the built-in presets.
-For example, you could take the rock or classical preset, readjust each frequency with the PEQ and store it back to then later to recall that setting.
+For example, you could take the rock or classical preset, readjust each frequency with the PEQ, and store it back to then later to recall that setting.

 Everything else seems the same if you are familiar with the app.
 It includes a volume limiter with a balanced output boost feature, idle time adjustment with an auto shutdown feature, and online firmware updates.
 There are more features but for time’s sake, let us continue forward.